I Feel Stuck In Life

 I’ve gone through life’s challenges myself and felt stuck with not living up to my potential, finally realizing that if I didn’t take a chance and seriously commit to my goals, then I won’t know what it’s like to be truly unstuck.

-The most important thing to remember is that getting unstuck is possible that we can change the course of our lives.
+The most important thing to remember when we’re feeling stuck in life is that getting unstuck is possible that we can change the course of our lives.